SpotMcCormick/SpotMcCormick.CyclisticCapstone/README.md

  After that I decided to UNION all the data together so I could work on one table to figure out my descriptive statistics.
 The code consisted of this

- ######Union all start. cleaning data from over a year to figure our evening hours for casuals vs. members
+ "######Union all start. cleaning data from over a year to figure our evening hours for casuals vs. members

 SELECT started_at, ended_at, member_casual, cast(started_at AS time) as time_start, cast(ended_at As time) as end_time
  FROM `dulcet-hulling-375416.cyclistic.dec_2022` `dulcet-hulling-375416.cyclistic.nov_2022`